Corley’s Summer Energy-Saving Tips

 …that’s not in use.
 It’s always best to unplug appliances from your outlets, as they still use power even when they’re turned off.
 So that PlayStation or Wii needs to be unplugged as soon as your kids are finished playing their games, as well as your toaster oven, toaster, coffee maker, blender, countertop grill, radio, and microwave.

 Other items such as your computer, printer, hair straightener, blow dryer, lamps, and device chargers can also be unplugged to help you save money.
 We know what you’re thinking…that’s a lot of appliances to unplug.
-Check out our suggestions here, or simply choose a few appliances to unplug in each room.

 In the summer, fans are going to be your family’s best friend.
 You may not have had ceiling fans installed when you first moved in, but it’s still a great investment to go ahead and do now.
 It will allow you to set your thermostat as high as possible — 78ºF+ when you’re at home, and 85ºF+ when you’re gone — while still being able to stay comfortable.